Ronewamaf/Bike-Sales-Dashboard-Excel/README.md

 Occupation: Professionals and skilled manual workers are the top buyer groups.

-✅ Final Conclusion
+Final Conclusion

 To increase bike sales, businesses should focus on middle-aged professionals and married individuals with higher income levels, particularly in the Pacific and Europe regions.
-Marketing campaigns should emphasize the convenience of bikes for short commutes (0–5).
-To increase bike sales, businesses should focus on middle-aged professionals and married individuals with higher income levels, particularly in the Pacific and Europe regions.
-Marketing campaigns should emphasize the convenience of bikes for short commutes (0–5 miles).es (0–5 miles) and promote lifestyle benefits.
+Marketing campaigns should emphasize the convenience of bikes for short commutes (0–5 miles).